January 30, 2022

 Tella pricing

-For users who need more power, the monthly subscription is the best option.
-This plan allows for unlimited videos, unlimited recording, and instant sharing.
+Tella offers a 7-day trial and then a paid plan similar to Loom to get unlimited videos, unlimited recording, and instant sharing.
 Plus, exports come without a watermark and clips can be tuned with custom intro and outro clips.

 2 - Jumpshare